Class of 2026

 Professional Interests: Radiology, POCUS, Med-Ed, Mentorship

+Why did you choose to come to St. Joes?
 I chose St. Joes because of the awesome people I met on interview day, the fantastic endorsements of the program from last year's TYs, the diversity in electives and rotations, and the proximity to some amazing outdoor activities that I love.

-Running, golfing, hiking, and rock climbing
+Hobbies: Running, golfing, hiking, and rock climbing

-What is your favorite breakfast item?
+What is your favorite breakfast item Breakfast burrito

+What is your favorite board game, and why?
 I'm a simple board game player...
 I love Catan.
 Mainly because most people know how to play it, so it becomes a fun way to socialize while having a low-key strategy game.

 -